Simple, 4-Ingredient Homemade Pizza Dough

 Pizza Dough Ingredients: Flour, Water, Salt, Yeast

-OK, so now that we’re on the same page — a home oven requires a high-hydration dough for best results — let’s talk about how to make this simple dough.
+OK, so now that we’re on the same page — a home oven requires a high-hydration dough for best results — let’s talk about what you need to make this simple dough.

 Yeast